Bear Cub: Plot

 Doña Teresa makes another appearance, this time demanding custody of Bernardo.
 However, Pedro is willing to fight for the boy's welfare.
 After illegally obtaining his medical history (revealing that Pedro is HIV positive) and hiring a private investigator who obtains pictures of Pedro on a night out in a gay club, and threatening him with both, he ends up allowing her to enroll Bernardo in a boarding school.
-When his grandmother goes to visit him later on, revealing Pedro's HIV status (despite their previous agreement), Bernardo reveals that he already knew from his mother, and that his mother was HIV positive as well.
-She then reveals that he is in the hospital with pneumonia.
-He tells her that he hates her and that it is her fault that he is currently in the hospital, because she was not there to care for him.
+When his grandmother goes to visit Bernardo later on, revealing Pedro's HIV status (despite their previous agreement), Bernardo reveals that he already knew from his mother, and that his mother was HIV positive as well.
+She then reveals that Pedro is in the hospital with pneumonia.
+Bernardo tells her that he hates her and that it is her fault that Pedro is currently in the hospital, because she was not there to care for him.

 Three years pass, during which several letters go back and forth between Bernardo, Pedro, his mother and his grandmother.
 Bernardo and two of his friends, a boy and girl, attend a funeral, where a casket is being lowered, although it is not immediately revealed whose funeral this is.
 Shortly after, a cab pulls up with Pedro inside, out of the hospital and healthy, and he expresses lament at the passing of Bernardo's grandmother.
 After a brief conversation, Bernardo returns to his two friends, kisses both, and parts from them; it is unclear whether or not he is romantically involved with one of them.
 Bernardo then returns to his uncle and they ride away together in the cab.